 You can grow a flower garden or a kitchen garden full of vegetables.
 It is a perfect time-consuming and productive activity.
 The planning and exercise from gardening are beneficial both physically and cognitively.
 Remember, you can even enjoy healthy and nutritious snacks, right from your own yard.

-It is easy to learn a lot about gardening and tips to get started online!
+It is easy to learn a lot about gardening and tips to get started online - try out blog post, 9 Reasons to Grow a Garden in Retirement!
 You can even discuss with others and learn from peers in our online forum or Facebook group.

 Add dancing to your retirement bucket list.
 Dancing is a very healthy exercise, and you'll enjoy it too!
 You can join a local dance club, or you can do it in your own home.
 Buy a music system, play your favorite dance video, and start following along with the video.
 If you do it in the morning, it will be a good morning energy booster for you.